koalagator/koalagator/INSTALL.md

 ```
 Replace the example host with your own.

-Once Devise has been enabled, Calagator will prompt you with a form to add an admin user next time the server loads.
+Once Devise has been enabled, users will be required to sign in to create and modify events, venues etc.

 You will also want to set up [Action Mailer](https://guides.rubyonrails.org/action_mailer_basics.html) for password reset functionality.